Introducing Negril: the west side of Jamaica you need to visit

 Where to stay in Negril

 The type of accommodation you'll find in Negril all depends on which part of town you're in.
-The northern part of Seven Mile Beach and Bloody Bay for example, is where you'll find a whole range of hotels offering all inclusive holidays*.
+The northern part of Seven Mile Beach and Bloody Bay, for example, is where you'll find a whole range of swish holiday hotels*.

-Top things to see and do in Negril
+Top things to see & do in Negril

 Hit the beach

-While Seven Mile Beach may not actually be seven miles long, (it's more like 5.5 but hey, who's counting), it's a great place for both active types and those looking for a kick-back type of holiday.
+While Seven Mile Beach may not actually be seven miles long, (it's more like five and a half but hey, who's counting), it's a great place for both active types and those looking for a kick-back type of holiday.

 Just walk up and down the beach and you'll find a ton of watersports companies offering everything from parasailing to paddleboarding.